 - Te Waipounamu Regional Wānanga – 10 Mar to 11 Mar 2023 (Ōtepoti | Dunedin)

 Building on previous engagement

-We will now check back on what we’ve already heard and confirm any new issues or opportunities for change as we move forward.
+We are now checking back on what we’ve already heard and confirming any new issues or opportunities for change as we move forward.

-Your feedback will help shape what needs to be enhanced in Whakamaua and He Korowai Oranga.
-It will also inform the hauora Māori priorities, issues, and opportunities for the other strategies we are developing as part of the Pae Ora Act, including the the Rural Health Strategy, the Women’s Health Strategy, and the Strategy for Disabled People.
+Feedback from participants will help shape what needs to be enhanced in Whakamaua and He Korowai Oranga.
+It will also inform the hauora Māori priorities, issues, and opportunities for the other strategies we are developing as part of the Pae Ora Act, including the Rural Health Strategy, the Women’s Health Strategy, and the Strategy for Disabled People.